 For me, resilience was a badge that I wore with pride from a very early age.
 Dealing with trauma taught me how to keep on keeping on, no matter how fierce the storms or how daunting the battlefield.
 I learned to armour myself in preparation for any and every challenge.
 I mastered an array of tools and techniques that allowed me to carry on regardless.
-Also, I was strong, I was fierce, happy with my warrior capabilities and ability to hold my own no matter the attack.
+Also, I was strong, I was fierce and happy with my warrior capabilities and ability to hold my own no matter the attack.
 At that time I didn’t realise this wasn’t true resilience.

-I wholeheartedly bought into the positive thinking movement, and willingly embraced the ‘put on a brave face’ and ‘stiff upper lip’ mantras for dealing with stress and discomfort.
+I wholeheartedly bought into the positive thinking movement and willingly embraced the ‘put on a brave face’ and ‘stiff upper lip’ mantras for dealing with stress and discomfort.
 I taught myself to push aside any negative feelings in favour of more powerful and motivational thoughts to strengthen my resolve.
 There were so many coping strategies available I honestly started to feel as though I could handle anything!
 I even made a career out of sharing these tried and trusted techniques with others.
 Yes, I was one of those trainers encouraging others to dig deep, stand tall and attack problems fully armoured with grit and determination.

 Our most powerful source of information

 These days I know better.
 Now I’ve come to understand that the trend for creating coping mechanisms ultimately does more harm than good.
 The constant pressure to tough things out, means we’re slowly and surely being led away from our most powerful source of information.
 Our intuition.